Suchyw0w/Suchyw0w/README.md

 ## I'm a Student and Developer

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022/3 Make it to 42prague and start coding like crazy
+- 🥅 2023 Starting journey at 42 Prague 🥳
 - ⚡ Fun fact: I am lazy, trying to do something with it

 ---